1876Calvin College and Seminary began as one institution—De Theologische School—for Dutch immigrants in 1876,

 2012Calvin College receives “Full Partner” designation from PRFC.

-2013The Executive Associate to the President for Diversity and Inclusion position is added to the President’s office staff and the President’s Cabinet.
+2013Interim Executive Associate to the President for Diversity and Inclusion position is added to the president’s office staff and the president’s cabinet.

 2014A “Strengthening Diversity and Inclusion Efforts” theme is included as one of the six major themes Calvin’s Strategic Plan: 2019.